Peter Cellier: Television

 On television, Cellier has appeared in a wide range of programmes since 1955, including detective series such as Softly, Softly and Bergerac, adventure series such as Doctor Who, historical dramas such as The Six Wives of Henry VIII, Upstairs, Downstairs and The Duchess of Duke Street.
 He made appearances on the John Mortimer written series Rumpole of the Bailey (two guest roles, the second as a defence department official in "Rumpole and the Official Secret") and Paradise Postponed (three episodes as solicitor Mr Rattling).
 He also appeared in the sitcoms It Ain't Half Hot Mum, Yes Minister and its sequel Yes, Prime Minister (1981–87) and Keeping Up Appearances, as Major Wilton-Smythe (1990–91), among others.
 In the two Minister series, he played Sir Frank Gordon, the Permanent Secretary to HM Treasury, urbanely contending with Nigel Hawthorne's Sir Humphrey Appleby for supremacy within the civil service.
-He played Roy Difford in the Casualty episode "The Silence of Friends", and the judge in BBC Four's Canoe Man (2010), which recounted the John Darwin disappearance case.
+He played Andrews in the 1982 serial Time-Flight, Roy Difford in the Casualty episode "The Silence of Friends" and the judge in BBC Four's Canoe Man (2010), which recounted the John Darwin disappearance case.